--content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism

--contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes -conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and

--commerce - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- -content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism - -contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - -conduct: online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and -commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

 We consider online safety whilst planning the curriculum including when students access remote learning, limiting students' exposure to the above risks by ensuring there are appropriate filtering and monitoring systems in place.
+The filtering and monitoring systems block harmful and inappropriate content, the DSL or nominated deputy is notified of any alerts generated by these systems and takes appropriate action which may include a referral to children's social care or the police.
+The filtering and monitoring provision is reviewed at least annually.